marijnh/Eloquent-JavaScript/04_data.md

 {{index syntax, property, "curly braces", "{} (object)"}}

 Values of the type _((object))_ are arbitrary collections of properties.
-One way to create an object is by using curly brace notation.
+One way to create an object is by using curly braces as an expression.

 ```
 let day1 = {